rubenroo/Chatbot-versie-4/README.md

 # The results
 ChatGPT managed to successfully create a simple chatbot with NLTK using code in pyton.
 The code was working within seconds.

-I did add the necessary code to install NLTK myself.
+I did add the necessary code to install NLTK myself (!pip install nltk).
 Without this code, it would not work inside binder.
 Of course, I asked ChatGPT which code was necessary for this.

 # What the chatbot can do
 The chatbot demonstrates the techniques mentioned above.
 The following questions are possible: